Outlaw biker film: The 1970s to the present

 2003 film Biker Boyz, starring Laurence Fishburne and Djimon Hounsou, depicts illegal bike racing gangs, although neither are criminals.

 2004 film Torque, which features Adam Scott, Martin Henderson and Ice Cube, is about a biker who is faced by a rival gang leader for taking his bikes (which carry drugs), and is then framed for the murder of a member of a third gang.

 Quentin Tarantino served as executive producer on Hell Ride (2008) starring Dennis Hopper and Michael Madsen.
 This is an homage to the motorcycle gang films of the past.
 It was written and directed by Larry Bishop, who acted in a number of biker films such as The Savage Seven (1968).
 Tarantino is a noted fan of the Australian biker movie, Stone (1974).

-Sons of Anarchy (2008-2014) is an American television drama series about a California motorcycle club.
+Sons of Anarchy (2008–2014) is an American television drama series about a California motorcycle club.
 The series premiered on September 3, 2008, on cable network FX.

 The documentary Biker Mania (2009) includes a compilation of theater trailers and footage that tracks the history of the genre from the 1950s to the present.

-Edward Winterhalder is the subject of a feature-length documentary movie about the outlaw biker lifestyle that is being filmed in Pennsylvania, Michigan and Dubai.
+Edward Winterhalder is the subject of a feature-length documentary movie about the outlaw biker lifestyle that is being filmed in Dubai and the US.

+Mayans M.C.
+(2018–2023) is an American television drama series that takes place in the same fictional universe as Sons of Anarchy and focuses on the Sons' rivals-turned-allies, the Mayans Motorcycle Club.

+The Bikeriders (2023) film is inspired by the photo-book of the same name by Danny Lyon, depicting the Vandals Motorcycle Club in the 1960s-70s, a fictional version of the Outlaws Motorcycle Club.